Radon: Medical

+Hormesis

 An early-20th-century form of quackery was the treatment of maladies in a radiotorium.
 It was a small, sealed room for patients to be exposed to radon for its "medicinal effects".
 The carcinogenic nature of radon due to its ionizing radiation became apparent later.
 Radon's molecule-damaging radioactivity has been used to kill cancerous cells, but it does not increase the health of healthy cells.
 The ionizing radiation causes the formation of free radicals, which results in cell damage, causing increased rates of illness, including cancer.

 Exposure to radon has been suggested to mitigate autoimmune diseases such as arthritis in a process known as radiation hormesis.
 As a result, in the late 20th century and early 21st century, "health mines" established in Basin, Montana, attracted people seeking relief from health problems such as arthritis through limited exposure to radioactive mine water and radon.
 The practice is discouraged because of the well-documented ill effects of high doses of radiation on the body.

 Radioactive water baths have been applied since 1906 in Jáchymov, Czech Republic, but even before radon discovery they were used in Bad Gastein, Austria.
 Radium-rich springs are also used in traditional Japanese onsen in Misasa, Tottori Prefecture.
 Drinking therapy is applied in Bad Brambach, Germany, and during the early 20th century, water from springs with radon in them was bottled and sold (this water had little to no radon in it by the time it got to consumers due to radon's short half-life).
-Inhalation therapy is carried out in Gasteiner-Heilstollen, Austria; Świeradów-Zdrój, Czerniawa-Zdrój, Kowary, Lądek Zdrój, Poland; Harghita Băi, Romania; and Boulder, Montana.
+Inhalation therapy is carried out in Gasteiner-Heilstollen, Austria; Świeradów-Zdrój, Czerniawa-Zdrój, Kowary, Lądek-Zdrój, Poland; Harghita Băi, Romania; and Boulder, Montana.
 In the US and Europe, there are several "radon spas", where people sit for minutes or hours in a high-radon atmosphere, such as at Bad Schmiedeberg, Germany.